-Radar research at the NOAA National Severe Storms Laboratory has taken another step forward.
-The Advanced Technology Demonstrator is installed at the National Weather Radar Testbed facility and will become fully operational in 2019.
+Radar research at the NOAA National Severe Storms Laboratory takes another step forward.

 A phased array radar is able to steer the radar beam electronically left-to-right and up-and-down while the antenna remains stationary.
 The ATD has a flat, or planar, antenna comprised of 76 panels with 4,864 radiating elements.